lexedata/lexedata/docs/paper.md

 from simple terminal commands.

 # Research use
-The export to phylogenetic alignments, derived from BEASTling [@maurits2017beastling;@beastling14], has already been used in different language phylogenetics projects that are currently under review [@kaiping2019subgrouping;@kaiping2021burst;@gunnink2022bantu].
-The more extensive lexical dataset editing functionality is used by projects at UC Berkeley and Universität Zürich for Arawakan and Mawetí-Guaraní languages and at Universiteit Gent for Bantu.
+The extensive lexical dataset editing functionality is currently used by projects at UC Berkeley and Universität Zürich for Arawakan and Mawetí-Guaraní languages and at Universiteit Gent for Bantu.
-Precursor scripts have also
+The export to phylogenetic alignments, derived from BEASTling [@maurits2017beastling;@beastling14], has been used in different language phylogenetics projects that are currently under review [@kaiping2019subgrouping;@kaiping2021burst;@gunnink2022bantu].
-been used for Timor-Alor-Pantar and Austronesian languages [@lexirumah-paper].
+Precursor scripts have also been used for Timor-Alor-Pantar and Austronesian languages [@lexirumah-paper].

 # Acknowledgement
 Development of Lexedata was funded by the Swiss National Science Foundation